muratk5n/thirdwave/en/README.md

 ---

-These people don't realize they are now in charge.
+I don't think these people realize they are now in charge..
 You are not in Warsaw ghettos anymore.
-No need to put others in ghettos because you were.
+No need to put others in ghettos because you were once..
 You are now in charge.
 Don't fuck shit up.

 ---